The Church (band): 1989–1992: Gold Afternoon Fix, Priest=Aura

+The Church subsequently returned to Sydney's Studios 301 to commence work on their next album.
+With lowered commercial expectations and less pressure from Arista, the atmosphere was more relaxed.
+Bringing in British producer Gavin MacKillop (Barenaked Ladies, Toad the Wet Sprocket, Straitjacket Fits) to supervise the sessions, the band began to improvise the framework for the next set of songs.

+Priest=Aura, titled from Kilbey's misreading of a Spanish fan's English vocabulary notes ('priest' = 'cura'), was their longest album yet, at 65 minutes.
+With song concepts derived from cryptic, one-word working titles (an idea originally proposed by Willson-Piper), the lyrics leaned towards the abstract and esoteric.
 Upon its release on 10 March 1992, Priest=Aura was given a mixed reception.
-It peaked in the ARIA Top 30, but reviews were varied, with some critical and others uncertain how to react.
+It peaked in the ARIA Top 30.
 The band only went on a limited tour, confined to Australia, as Kilbey prepared for the birth of his twin daughters with Karin Jansson.

-Adding to the decline in The Church's outlook was the announcement of Koppes' departure.
-His decision reflected two main factors: that the band had earned nothing for the two-week tour of Australia, and that he felt shut out of the creative process - a long-standing complaint that stretched back at least as far as Seance, if not further.
-Despite a completely sold-out tour, increasing personality conflicts within the band and frustration over their lack of success had made the situation intolerable.
-Despite its muted reception at the time of release, Priest=Aura is considered by both the band and fan base to be an artistic high point.
-In his 2014 autobiography, Something Quite Peculiar, Kilbey calls it their "undisputed masterpiece".
+Adding to the decline in the Church's outlook was the announcement of Koppes' departure.
+His decision reflected two main factors: that the band had earned nothing for the two-week tour of Australia, and that he felt shut out of the creative process—a longstanding complaint that stretched back at least as far as Seance, if not further.
+In his 2014 autobiography, Something Quite Peculiar, Kilbey called Priest=Aura their "undisputed masterpiece", despite its muted reception at the time of release.

 1993–1996: Sometime Anywhere, Magician Among the Spirits

 Despite the loss of Koppes, Arista decided to stand by the band's contract and back another Church album, and so Kilbey and Willson-Piper began to write new material.
 When it became clear that Daugherty would not be returning to the fold either, the remaining two took the opportunity to approach their music from new perspectives, abandoning their long-established roles and stylistic elements in favour of experimentation, spontaneity, and electronica.

 Early in 1994, the two brought in Willson-Piper's childhood friend Andy 'Dare' Mason to produce, record, and mix.
-The album was mostly recorded at Sydney's Karmic Hit Studios and mixed at Karmic Hit and Studios 301.
 New Zealand drummer Tim Powles (ex-The Venetians) was hired for the sessions, having already played with Kilbey on his Jack Frost project.
-Considered temporary at the time, Powles would soon become a permanent member of the band and is still with them over 20 years later.
+Considered temporary at the time, Powles would soon become a permanent member of the band.

-The resulting album, Sometime Anywhere, released in May 1994, was generally well received and peaked in the Top 30.
-It is described as a "rich, dark, epic release [which] picked up where Priest left off with lush, lengthy tracks".
-Sales, however, were paltry and the first single, "Two Places at Once", did not chart.
+The resulting album, Sometime Anywhere, was released in May 1994.
+It was described as a "rich, dark, epic release [which] picked up where Priest left off with lush, lengthy tracks".
+Although it reached the top 30 in Australia, sales, however, were paltry, and the first single, "Two Places at Once", did not chart.
 Promotion was minimal as Arista saw insufficient commercial promise in the release.
-With another commercially unsuccessful album on their hands, Arista did not renew The Church's contract and pulled financial support for a tour.
-Ambitious plans to stage full electric shows were scaled back, leaving Kilbey and Willson-Piper with only a short run of acoustic gigs as a duo.
+With another commercially unsuccessful album on their hands, Arista did not renew The Church's contract and pulled financial support for a tour, leaving Kilbey and Willson-Piper to resort to only a short run of acoustic gigs as a duo.